 By Clara Jaide on Apr.
 18, 2022

 Beer and Milk: A weird combination?
 A delicious cocktail?
 Let’s talk about it.
 The idea of beer and milk isn’t too far fetched.
-There are tons of beers, like the Milkshake IPA, Milk Stouts and Beer Nogs… all that seemingly mix milk and beer.
+There are tons of beers, like the Milkshake IPA, Milk Stouts and Beer Nogs — all that seems to be a milk and beer mix.
 So, would mixing a glass of 2% an IPA provide the same effect?
 Let’s find out:

 Does beer make milk curdle?

 One of the most common question when it comes to combining beer and milk is whether the beer will cause the milk to coagulate or “curdle.”
 Beer is a carbonated drink and it’s quite opposite in composition in comparison to milk, so it can be a volatile mixture.
 As a general rule of thumb, beer will cause milk to curdle.
 However, there are some exceptions to this rule.

 Why does milk curdle when mixed with beer?

 Anything acidic will cause milk to curdle.
 However, the likelihood of beer causing milk to curdle is often dependent on the type of milk and the beer’s pH level.

 For example, most beers have a pH of around 4.
 Anything below 7 is acidic.
 If you mixed a beer with 2% milk, it would curdle.
 2% milk doesn’t contain fat to protect the proteins in the milk, so the acidity of the beer will cause the milk proteins to clump (curdle).
 However, if you mixed milk with heavy cream (~36% fat), it likely would not curdle because heavy cream has more fat protection of its proteins.
 Make sense?